 2. For all new development, the Council will require new impermeable areas to be drained via SuDS.
 This will ensure the risk of surface water flooding is not increased onsite or elsewhere.
 Under no circumstances will surface water be permitted to discharge into a separate foul sewer or sewerage system.
-Surface runoff that cannot be discharged into the ground, a surface water body or a surface water sewer or local highway drain, must be discharged to a public, combined sewer system.
+Surface runoff that cannot

 POLICY LINKAGES - FLOOD RISK & SUSTAINABLE DRAINAGE

 CORE STRATEGY DPD Policies:

 Strategic Objective: 15 KP1, KP2, KP3, CP4

-DEVELOPMENT MANAGEMENT DPD Policies:
+DEVELOPMENT MANAGEMENT DPD Policies: DM6

-DM6

 SOUTHEND CENTRAL AAP Policies:

 Objective: 5 PA1, PA2, PA3, PA4, PA5, PA6, PA7, CS1, PA8, PA9

-^{}This Policy Linkage Box provides a summary of key inter-related local policies.
+\This Policy Linkage Box provides a summary of key inter-related local policies.
 Other planning policy and guidance not listed here may also be applicable and, therefore, a full assessment should be undertaken.